 Box Office.
 0151 709 3789

-2017 symbolises the year of the Rooster – those born in 1957 or 2017 are fire roosters, who are said to be trustworthy, responsible at work and have a strong sense of timekeeping.
+2017 archived - year of the Rooster.
+Those born in 1957 or 2017 are fire roosters, who are said to be trustworthy, responsible at work and have a strong sense of timekeeping.

 As always, the Liverpool street festivities will be fun-filled, with plenty of activities for children and adults to enjoy.